Cut Your Losses in Large-Vocabulary Language Models: Removing Ignored Tokens

 In all implementations we are aware of, the logits and loss for these ignored tokens is first computed and then set to zero.
 We notice that this is unnecessary.
 These tokens can be removed \emph{before} logits+loss computation with no change to the loss/gradient and save a significant amount of computation.

 \cref{tab:perf-ignored-filter} shows the performance of all methods in \cref{tab:perf} with a filter that removes ignored tokens before logits+loss computation.
 This represents a significant speed up for all methods but Liger Kernels.
-Due to heavy chunking in Liger Kernels to save memory, it is bound by kernel launch overhead, not computation.
+Due to heavy chunking in Liger Kernels to save memory, it is bound by kernel launch overhead, not computation, and therefore reducing the amount of computation does not increase speed.
 Filtering ignored tokens is also a significant memory saving for most all but \ours (because \ours already uses the minimum amount of memory possible).

-\section{Additional results}
+\section{Additional Results}